Most recent positive changes on the Ukrainian it market

 For the last twenty-five years, companies around the world have recognized Ukraine as an IT outsourcing partner.
 The Ukrainian government has taken steps to make it easier for foreign companies to do business in Ukraine.
 While some have expressed concern over political instability and the downturn in the economy over the last year, Ukraine’s outsourcing revenue has continued to increase, as it has grown annually for the last decade.
 Companies such as Apple, Microsoft, Deutsche Bank, eBay, UBS Bank, Corel, IBM, Motorola, MySQL, Skype, BOSCH and TDK have all chosen Ukraine IT outsourcing options.

 These companies have sought to take advantage of the vast numbers of IT professionals in Ukraine and realize cost savings for software development, support and maintenance while still receiving the highest quality service and products.
 These are the advantages that Ukrainian outsourcing can provide to any company.
 Ukraine’s endeavor to IT outsourcing growth guarantees that it will remain a major player in the market; due to the country’s commitment to offering high levels of technical expertise coupled with competitive costs it will continue to be a source of cost-effective IT labor.
-And below are 5 main factors contributing to the growth of the Ukrainian IT outsourcing market.

 1. LEGISLATIVE SUPPORT